lots-of-things/prof-bonkerfield/index.md

 published: true
 ---

-This is the course website for Professor Yakob Bonkerfield, distinguished lecturer of Alternative Historilogical Constructionism and Historimusicology at the Bowery Insitute.
+This is the course website for Professor Casimir Bonkerfield, distinguished lecturer of Alternative Historilogical Constructionism and Historimusicology at the Bowery Insitute.
 I perform and lecture on post-folk musical and cultural history in the American Midwest.
 My current course offerings are
 * **[Guymon, OK](/modules/guymon-ok/wasted-summer/)** - The sordid history of the Dusty Earth Collective
 * **Principle** - coming soon